Interpreter in Microsoft Teams meetings

 To adjust Interpreter settings or turn off Interpreter, select the Interpreter indicator in your meeting window.

-Select Settings to open Interpreter settings or Turn off for me to turn Interpreter off for yourself.
+Select Manage settings to open Interpreter settings or Turn off for me to turn Interpreter off for yourself.

 To turn on Interpreter: